-Staff recommends Planning Board approval of the elements of the SPA Final Water Quality Plan under its purview.
+The Planning Board approves the elements of the SPA Final Water Quality Plan under its purview.
 The Final Water Quality Plan is consistent with the Preliminary Water Quality Plan that was approved as part of the Preliminary Plan.

 Environmental Buffer Protection